-Many observers who have studied previous Chinese Statements and attitudes consider this statement as a harbinger of possible change of Peking's recognition of and support for the FLNA.
+Many observers who have studied previous Chinese statements and attitudes consider this statement as a harbinger of possible change of Peking's recognition of and support for the FLNA.

-In examining China's role in support of the African Liberation Movement, it is important to take cognisance of the fact that this support has not been confined to financial, military or material only.
-Perhaps it is even more true to state that Peking has been particularly vociferous in her moral and political support and
+In examining China's role in support of the struggle for African liberation, it is important to take cognisance of the fact that this support has not been confined to financial, military or material only.
+Perhaps it is even more true to state that Peking has been particularly vociferous in her moral and political support and correspondingly in her denunciation of colonialism and apartheid.
+This type of support has been projected in different fora, and utilising various instrumentalities at the disposal of the Chinese authorities.
+These include mass media, such as Radio Peking (which has regular broadcasts in more than fifteen languages including SWAHILI, HAUSA, ENGLISH and FRENCH), People's Daily - RENMIN RIBAO, PEKING REVIEW, CHINA PICTORIAL and New China News Agency-HSINHUA with its multitude of correspondents throughout Africa.

-Diplomatic and moral support

 Peking has been no less active in the diplomatic field.
-Consequent to the "restoration of her lawful rights" in the United Nations and the expulsion of the representatives of the Chiang Kaishek regime, China displayed active interest in the problems of decolonization in the United Nations.
-Indeed, while the new men from Peking at the United Nations, adopted a rather low profile and generally very cautious approach in their participation of most issues on the agenda of the General Assembly and its related Committees, no such low key approach was projected on the issue of decolonization.
-China desired and was appointed to serve in the $\frac{56}{100}$ United Nations Committee of 24.
-Furthermore, a Chinese national, Mr. Tang Ming-chao was appointed by the Secretary-General to the post of Under-Secretary General for Political Affairs and Decolonization - a post which incorporates over-all responsibilities at the level of the United Secretariat of all matters pertaining to decolonization and Trusteeship.
+Consequent to the "restoration of her lawful rights" in the United Nations and the expulsion of the representatives of the Chiang Kai-shek regime, China displayed active interest in the problems of decolonization in the United Nations.
+Indeed, while the new men from Peking at the United Nations, adopted a rather low profile and generally very cautious approach in their participation of most issues on the agenda of the General Assembly and its related committees, no such low key approach was projected on the issue of decolonization.
+China desired and was appointed to serve in the United Nations Committee of 24.
+She is also a member of the United Nations Council for Namibia (South West Africa).
+Furthermore, a Chinese national, Mr. Tang Ming-chao was appointed by the Secretary-General to the post of Under-Secretary General for Political Affairs and Decolonization - a post which incorporates overall responsibilities at the level of the United Nations Secretariat of all matters pertaining 59 to decolonization and Trusteeship.